 Unfortunately just as I set off, the chest strap on my rucksack broke and it became obvious that I wouldn’t be able to complete the route I had planned, which was a bit of a disappointment.
 I lurched unevenly to the summit cairn to take in the views all around, although it had now clouded over a bit.

 So, although I accomplished my mission of spending a night alone in the hills, I was sadly unable to complete my full itinerary which involved a second night.
 In the end the trip was partly designed to highlight any weaknesses in my kit and it did just that, so I will revise what I take next time in the light of this trip.
-I was aware that my rucksack was packed to the limit of it’s weight capacity, so I am not blaming the manufacture.
+I was aware that my rucksack was packed to the limit of it’s weight capacity but I didn’t have an alternative pack of that size, so I am not blaming the manufacturer.

 I found with my campsite backpacking that these practice trips were essential to ensure that I didn’t arrive at the start of a long trail (or camp) with a kit that wouldn’t work for that trip.